 Time for Q&A.

-Distribute evaluation form to encourage feedback for improvement.
+Encourage trainees to complete and submit the evaluation form at the back of the handout packet so we have feedback for improvement.
 Trainees should turn this in at the sign-in desk before they leave.

 [END]